 Too Many Cooks Spoil the Broth

 Information coming from First Field Force Command indicated that on October 19, 1965, around 7 p.m., about 2 Viet Cong companies opened fire and assaulted Pleime camp (G3/IFFV 10200500H).
-Around 10 a.m. on October 20, the commander of Pleime camp guessed that the attacking enemy force was of a battalion size (G3/IFFV 10201030H).
+Around 10 a.m. on October 20, the commander of Pleime camp guessed that the attacking enemy force was of a battalion-size (G3/IFFV 10201030H).
 Around 3:45 p.m., G2/IFFV estimated that about 2 VC battalions were present in Pleime camp surroundings and could be units belonging to NVA 32nd Regiment or VC 95th Regiment (G3/IFFV 10201545H).

 Thus, it appeared that NVA B3 Front Command launched simultaneously two major battlefronts in Military Region 2: one in Hoai An District, Bong Son; and two at Pleime, Pleiku.
-What was critical for the high commands in charge was to determine accurately where was the enemy's primary thrust and where was its secondary thrust in order to react appropriately.
+What was critical for the high commands in charge was to determine accurately where was the enemy's primary thrust and where it was its secondary thrust to react appropriately.

-When the Viet Cong showed signs of a preparation for a major attack in Bong Son, II Corps Command moved its two reserved forces, Airborne Task Force A and Marine Task Force Alpha, down there.
-Furthermore, General Vinh Loc also displaced to Bong Son to take direct control of the counterattack operation which was named Than Phong 6 operation.
+When the Viet Cong showed signs of preparation for a major attack in Bong Son, II Corps Command moved its two reserved forces, Airborne Task Force A and Marine Task Force Alpha, down there.
+Furthermore, General Vinh Loc also displaced to Bong Son to take direct control of the counterattack operation, which was named Than Phong 6 operation.

-In his Pleiku campaign report, General Kinnard revealed that the American Commanders believed that the enemy main effort was Bong Son.
+In his Pleiku campaign report, General Kinnard revealed that the American Commanders believed that the main enemy effort was Bong Son.
 He wrote (Pleiku, page 10):

-Prior to 19 October, the available intelligence indicated strong enemy involvement to the east and north-east of the division's base area.
+Before 19 October, the available intelligence indicated strong enemy involvement to the east and north-east of the division's base area.
 Because of the threat to the rice harvest in the coastal regions from Tuy Hoa to Bong Son, the emphasis on planning for tactical operations was directed to that general area.

-Despite recurring reports in II Corps Tactical Zone that the Plei Me CIDG camp would be attacked (most of which were discounted) the enemy attack at 191900 October was mildly surprising.
-But, even with the building feeling of major enemy involvement, there still was general consensus that the coastal lowlands remained the real target area of Viet Cong efforts in the corps area.
+Despite recurring reports in II Corps Tactical Zone that the Plei Me CIDG camp would be attacked (most of which were discounted), the enemy attack at 191900 October was mildly surprising.
+But, even with the building feeling of major enemy involvement, there still was a general consensus that the coastal lowlands remained the real target area of Viet Cong efforts in the corps area.

-General Vinh Loc agreed with general consensus in thinking Pleime was the enemy secondary trust (G3/IFFV 10201650G):
+General Vinh Loc agreed with the general consensus in thinking Pleime was the enemy secondary trust (G3/IFFV 10201650G):